jthemphill/htmf/README.md

 Lastly, you will need `npm` in order to build this game's TypeScript.

-Once you have a nightly build of Rust and a build of `npm`, go to `wasm/www` and run `npm run start`.
+Once you have a nightly build of Rust and a build of `npm`:

+1. Go to `wasm/www`.
+2. Run `npm run build:wasm-st` to build the WebAssembly.
+3. Run `npm run dev` to start the Vite devserver.